 Nurses continue to represent the largest group of health care providers whose services are directly linked to quality and cost-effectiveness.
-According to the U.S. Bureau of Labor Statistics (BLS) employment projections for 2012-2022, the employment of Registered Nurses (RNs) is projected to grow 19% from 2012 to 2022, with job openings for RNs projected to reach more than one million by 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of registered nurses (RNs) is projected to grow 7% from 2019 to 2029, faster than average expected growth for all occupations.

 Title VIII programs bolster nursing education from entry-level preparation through graduate study.
-According to the Health Resources and Services Administration (HRSA), between FY 2006 and FY 2012 alone, these programs provided loans, scholarships, and programmatic support to more than 450,000 nursing students and nurses.
+According to the Health Resources and Services Administration (HRSA), between 2016 and 2017 alone, these programs provided loans, scholarships, and programmatic support to more than 575,000 nursing students and nurses.
 For five decades, these programs have helped build the supply and distribution of qualified nurses needed in all health care settings.

 Major grant programs within Title VIII include:

 • Advanced Education Nursing: Provides grants to nursing schools, academic health centers, and other entities to enhance education and practice for nurses in master’s and post-master’s programs.
 These programs prepare nurse practitioners, clinical nurse specialists, certified nurse midwives, certified registered nurse anesthetists, nurse educators, nurse administrators, and public health nurses.

 • Workforce Diversity Grants: Provides grants to increase opportunities for individuals who are from disadvantaged backgrounds, including students from economically disadvantaged families, as well as for racial and ethnic minorities underrepresented in the nursing profession.